Having downloaded the xml search file somewhere easy like your desktop, open EMIS Web and select Population Reporting.

 CVP-A6 identifies the patients with underlying health conditions.
 This has been built in line with JCVI and Green Book recommendations, while the codeset generally uses the same codes used for flu at risk groups with the addition of SMI.
 Patients coded as clinically extremely vulnerable will not appear since they will already have been picked up in CVP-A4.

-The searches in here find everybody who has received 2 vaccines, broken down into the 9 phase 1 priority groups and 3 phase 2 priority groups.
-You will be able to use the percentage to track the uptake within that priority group.
+The searches in here find everybody who has received exactly 2 doses, broken down into the priority groups.
+You will be able to use the percentage of each search to track the uptake within that priority group but bear in mind any patients who have had a third dose are not counted.